zkbt/thistothat/README.md

 ### Usage
-For a slightly more detailed example, check out the `jupyter` notebooks in the `notebooks/` folder.
+For a slightly more detailed example, check out the `jupyter` notebook in the `notebooks/` folder.
 Here's a quick preview:

 ```
 import matplotlib.pyplot as plt, numpy as np